Software

 That protects sender reputation, cuts hard bounces, and helps emails land in the inbox more often.
 The product fits B2B teams that run outbound and marketing at scale and need quick answers they can act on.

-Scale and accuracy matter when revenue depends on email.
+Scale and accuracy become more important when revenue depends on email.
 Listmint plugs into your stack with a simple API, supports bulk list cleaning, and shows clear, actionable results.

 It has processed over 1B verifications to date.
 Around 30% to 40% of all B2B lead lists are catch-alls, and Listmint helps recover those contacts so outreach stays targeted and safe.